quisquous/cactbot/docs/LogGuide.md

 but is also sent when changing subzones where the map changes (e.g. crossing a zone line while in a dungeon).

-The ACT log line is blank for this type, and the information is only emitted in the network log line.

 `regionName` and `placeName` are always present, but `placeNameSub` is optional.